TGDivy/TGDivy/README.md

 ## 💬🌞

-> You are now, and you do become, what you think about. ~ Earl Nightingale
+> It's easier to lose than to win.   ~ Wayne Gretzky

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )